-I wasn’t born with much athletic talent, nor I was particularly good at managing stress and performing under pressure, both athletically and professionally in my job.
+I wasn’t born with much athletic talent, nor was I particularly good at managing stress and performing under pressure, both athletically and professionally in my job.
 Maybe this is what led to an interest in ways of capturing how our body responds to stress and building tools to help individuals make meaningful adjustments, such as HRV4Training.

 During the past 15 years, thanks to the work I have done in the field of heart rate variability (HRV), I was fortunate enough to meet many scientists, coaches, and athletes with whom I could discuss all things training-related - and who could challenge my thoughts and biases.
 This allowed me to keep learning and growing and developing an interest in the art of coaching.